095056/Luis/Termux-and-Android-10.md

 embedded within an app's APK file.

 In the long run this needs to be fixed and Termux needs to update its target API.
-This page is for gathering ideas and information about how to work around this.
+This page is for information about how to work around this.

 Issue with discussion: https://github.com/termux/termux-app/issues/1072.